pinterf/xy-VSFilter/README.md

       TextSubSwapUV "b"
       MaskSub "[file]s[width]i[height]i[fps]f[length]i[charset]i[vfr]s[pixel_type]s"

-- Warning by the XySubFilter-3.1.0.746 beta authors (on forum's 1st post, from 2015):\
+- Warning by the XySubFilter-3.1.0.746 beta authors (on forum's 1st post, from 2015):

   After downloading XySubFilter BETA3, you must ensure to run the 'Install' bat (not only replace) or else XySubFilter's autoload helper required for entering the DirectShow graph with external subtitles will not be installed

 # Change log:
+## v3.2.0.805 (20210412 - pinterf)

+* WebVTT support, embedded subtitles as well.
+  99% of it extracted from MPC-HC https://github.com/clsid2/mpc-hc, thanks to MPC-HC developers.
+* Changed the Subtitles library timestamp to REFERENCE_TIME (64 bit) internally.
+  For very-very long clips (use case: streaming) (slydiman)
+* Fix: ASS subtitles: styles with space after their names would fail to work (MPC HC/BE + external XySubFilter) (report: MatiasMovie, solution by astiob)
+* Various code syntax fixes (clang compiler)

 ## v3.2.0.804 (20210306 - pinterf)
 * Add native YV16, YV24, P210 (YUV422P10) and P216 (YUV422P16) support.
   From TextSub Avisynth filter they even work.